actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 **Breaking Changes and How to Overcome Them:**

 - Redis configuration
-  - Switch from using the `redis` npm pacakge to `ioredis`.
+  - Switch from using the `redis` npm package to `ioredis`.
 Change this in your package.json.
 - `ioredis` handles passwords slightly differently.
 Read the [ioredis](https://github.com/luin/ioredis) documentation to learn more.
 - Stats Removed
   - The `api.stats` subsection has been removed from Actionhero